anteloalejandro/obsidian-vault/C/Implicit function declaration.md

 ---
+alt:
-alt: Defining a function inside another function
+  - Defining a function inside another function in C
 ---

 For some god forsaken reason, this is valid code as long as `atof` is in another source file compiled beforehand.